-The General Brock Hotel, built in July of 1929, was Niagara Falls first high-rise hotel.
-It consisted of eleven floors, towering above the landscape and boasted 20,000 square feet.
-It contained 247 bedrooms, 50 cots, 16 stores, 290 telephones and two elevators.
-The top floor was reserved as the, Rainbow Room; a glass enclosed banquet room that provided and unparalleled view of the falls and the Niagara Gorge.
-It still does.
+The General Brock Hotel, built in July of 1929, was Niagara Falls' first high-rise hotel.
+It consisted of eleven floors towering above the landscape and boasted 20,000 square feet.
+It had 247 bedrooms, 50 cots, 16 stores, 290 telephones and two elevators.
+The top floor was reserved as the Rainbow Room; a glass enclosed banquet room that provided an unparalleled view of the Falls and Niagara Gorge.
+And it still does today!

-Actor Matthew Perry was filmed on the terrace balcony f the 11th floor in the movie, A Whole Nine Yards.
+- Actor Matthew Perry was filmed on the terrace balcony of the 11th floor in the movie A Whole Nine Yards.